aliveui/registry-aliveui/progress-summary.md

 ## Conclusion

 The AliveUI component library implementation is progressing exceptionally well.
-We've successfully completed all 15 atom components and have started implementing molecules with 2 components (Accordion and Alert) so far.
+We've successfully completed all 15 atom components and all 17 molecules (Accordion, Alert, Alert Dialog, Aspect Ratio, Card, Collapsible, Command, Dialog, Drawer, Dropdown Menu, Hover Card, Menubar, Navigation Menu, Popover, Sheet, Tabs, and Toast/Toaster).
 This provides a solid foundation for implementing the more complex components.
-The next focus will be on implementing more molecules, followed by organisms, templates, and pages.
+The next focus will be on implementing organisms, followed by templates and pages.
 The atomic design approach is proving to be an effective strategy for building a consistent and modular component library.

-Implementation of the Accordion, Alert, Alert Dialog, Aspect Ratio, Card, and Collapsible components has been completed, reinforcing the foundation of our atomic design structure.
+Implementation of all atom and molecule components has been completed, reinforcing the foundation of our atomic design structure.
+We are now ready to move on to implementing more complex organisms, which will build upon these foundational components.